 Is it expensive to have a car in DC?

 Yes, it is generally expensive to have a car in DC.
-This is due to the city’s high cost of parking, gas, and insurance.
+This is due to the city’s high parking, gas, and insurance costs.
 Additionally, DC has a robust public transportation system, so owning a car may not be necessary for many residents.

 Is it better to drive or take public transportation in DC?